How to persuade your customers to use open banking payments

 The beauty of Transformer is its relevance across e-commerce verticals.
 Car rental or subscription firms could offer bonus miles, for example.
 Online gaming companies could offer modest bonuses.
 Fashion retailers could offer loyalty points.
 Events companies could even offer priority access to customers who pay by bank.
 In short: there are many potential incentives that merchants across sectors are free to explore and experiment with.

 Irrespective of Transformer, it’s clear that open banking payments are on the cusp of going mainstream.
-In the UK alone, more than 26.6 million were initiated in 2021, which represents year-on-year growth in excess of 500%.
-By 2024, it’s expected that almost 200 billion transactions will be made on the world’s instant payments rails – a 185% increase from 2020.
+In November 2023, the UK alone saw a record number of 12.85 million open banking payments made – a year-on-year growth of 78.5%.
+In 2024, it’s expected that almost 200 billion transactions will be made on the world’s instant payments rails – a 185% increase from 2020.

 Turbo-charging open banking adoption